Translate

 Affectionately known as"Admiral's Barge."

 ZH809 FA.2 Sea Harrier 899 Sqn.
-The 25th Anniversary scheme applied for the 2004 display season to celebrate 25 years of Sea Harrier in Naval service.
+The 25th Anniversary scheme was applied for the 2004 display season to celebrate 25 years of Sea Harrier service in the Royal Navy.

 Just a lovely picture.